 Here’s the take-home message for home buyers: When house hunting in Portland, it’s important to start early and be patient.
 It might take a while to find the right house.

 Despite the slowdown in home price appreciation mentioned above, Portland, Oregon is still a very active real estate market.

-In June, homes listed for sale spent a median of 11 to 12 days on the market before going under contract.
-That was well below the national average for the same time.
+In May, homes listed for sale spent a median of 14 days on the market before going under contract.
 This indicates that there is still strong demand from home buyers in the Portland area.

-While the current housing market isn’t as hot as it was last summer, it is still highly competitive due to the relative shortage of inventory.
+While the current housing market isn’t necessarily hot, it is still competitive due to the relative shortage of inventory.
 So home buyers will want to be ready to move quickly with a strong offer, when the right house comes along.

-So those are three of the most important things you should know when house hunting in Portland in 2018 or 2019.
-The real estate market has settled down a bit, with slower price growth than what we saw in 2016 in 2017.
+So those are three of the most important things you should know when house hunting in Portland in 2020.
+The real estate market has settled down a bit, with slower price growth than what we saw a couple of years ago.
 But there is still a lot of competition, mainly due to a lack of for-sale inventory.

 Have Questions About Mortgages in Portland?